Mystery Gang Empirical Formulae Mark as Favorite (130 Favorites)

 - This is intended to be used an individual activity but can be differentiated to partner work.

 - There are 8 “Case Description Cards” provided which each require the empirical formula to be determined.
-Each case is provided with percent composition data as well as with mass data.
+Each case is provided with percent composition data (ID: A, black text) as well as with mass data (ID: B, dark red text).
 Teachers can decide to use one type of card or the other, or a combination of both.
+Students should identify the same empirical formula and suspect for each case, regardless of which set of data they use.

 - 8 “Suspect Cards” are provided and are used by students to match the empirical formula that they determine to the suspect of a crime.